rustatian/articles/php_ffi/story.md

 3. [CPP] execution time: 0.3515248298645 Result: 144
 4. [GOLANG] execution time: 5.0730509757996 Result: 144

-As expected, PHP showed the lowest result in the CPU loaded with calculations, but nevertheless, on the whole, it’s pretty fast for a million calls.
+As expected, PHP showed the lowest result in the CPU loaded with calculations, but on the whole, it’s pretty fast for a million calls.
 A surprise might seem to be the running time of CGO, a little less than PHP.
 In essence, this happens due to `calling-conventions` because of unstable ABI.
 CGO is forced to carry out type conversion operations from Go-types to C (you can see in the ‘h’ file that is obtained after building the GO dynamic library) types, as well as the fact that you have to copy the incoming and return values ​​for C and GO compatibility
 [link](https://en.wikipedia.org/wiki/X86_calling_conventions ).
 Rust and C ++ showed the best results as we had expected, since they have a stable ABI and the only layer between php and these languages ​​is libffi.